 The AMU Doctoral School of Life and Health Sciences (EDSVS-62) already requires the establishment of an advisory committee and progress monitoring to assess the progress of doctoral students’ research work.
 For the doctoral program in neuroscience, we recommend that the thesis monitoring be modified as described in the document below (downloadable pdf)

-The following document summarises the ECTS credits allocated for each course or event in the PhD programme.
+The following document summarises the number of hours allocated for each course or event in the PhD programme.

 Each year, the NeuroSchool PhD Program provides students with the opportunity to organize events by themselves for PhD students, the entire scientific community or the general public.

 The main event of the year, called "NeuroDays", is organized by a group of about six students every year and consists in two days of conferences based on a neuroscientific subject.

 Every year, students also organize a special event, such as a day dedicated to neuroscience and philosophy, and a meeting with professionals from the non-academic world.
 We support and guide students in the organization and the communication of these events.

 In addition, the NeuroSchool PhD program organizes, at the beginning of each year, a special day to welcome new students.
 It gives them the opportunity to learn more about how the program works, and to get to know each other.